 He brushed once again past the icy stone and opened the door to his confinement.
 And as he sat inside, he looked and looked, but there was no-one on the other side to listen.

-This story was originally published in the competition anthology The Beginning by Chapter One Promotions (now defunct), and is, in part, an imagined and possible continuation of the story of Suki (if only she could speak English).
-Suki kills her husband, with a slightly different motive and under different circumstances, in my short story ‘Casualty of a Situation’, which was published by Quality Women’s Fiction and Inktears, and is included in my short story collection, The Reason for Everything and Other Short Stories.
+This story was originally published in the competition anthology The Beginning by Chapter One Promotions (now defunct), and is, in part, an imagined and possible continuation of the story of Suki who appears in my short story ‘Casualty of a Situation’, which was published by Quality Women’s Fiction and Inktears, and is included in my short story collection, The Reason for Everything and Other Short Stories.